apl-cornell/viaduct/artifact-eval/README.md

 The command will build benchmarks (with the cost model optimized for LAN) and save compilation information into a report file, which lives in `build/rq2/report.csv`.
+The compiled programs are placed under `build/rq2/lan/`.
 The command should also print the commands it is running as well as the report contents, like so:

 ```
 make BUILD_DIR=build/rq2 clean lan